uipo78/Data-Analyst-Nanodegree/P5/README.md

-# Enron Fraud Detectors using Enron Emails and Financial Data
+# The Enron Scandal: A Machine Learning Exercise

 ```python